 Imagined Worlds

 Abstract, fantastical ideas are reinvigorating design with a sense of transportive wonder.
-Playful, humorous, and mood-enhancing fantasy for interiors for food are a form of accessible escapism, and talking points that can be shared with family and friends.
+Playful, humorous, and mood-enhancing fantasy for interiors are a form of accessible escapism, and talking points that can be shared with family and friends.

 Wellness Should be About Curation and Personalisation